These are the best digital marketing and online advertising books to make you a better marketer and improve your business.

 It must be tough selling an expensive watch and seeing Apple’s market entrance eating your brand share.

-But Patek brand tell their own brand story.
+But Patek brand tell their own brand story using classic consumer psychology.

 You never actually own a Patek Philippe.

 You merely look after it for the next generation.

 A Patek watch isn’t a device for telling time.